redcurry/LearningFSharp/DomainModelingMadeFunctional/notes.md

 * Flesh out the steps and substeps of the workflow in pseudocode, including inputs and outputs (such as further events), in such detail that a domain expert can check its validity

+## Chapter 3

+* Using the "C4" architecture approach, a software architucture is made up of containers (e.g., website, database), which are made up of components, which are made up of classes (or modules in functional programming)

+* The goal of a good architucture is to define the boundaries between containers, components, and modules

+* How events are transmitted from one bounded context to another depends on the architecture; it could be via asynchronous communication, internal queue, or function calls

+* The data transmitted are DTOs that must be serialized or deserialized, and validated so that the bounded context contains a valid domain

+* The ways in which contexts understand each other (like a contract) are: shared kernel (contexts share some domain design), customer/supplier or consumer-driven (downstream context defines the contract), and conformist (upstream context defines the contract)

+* When communicating with a third-party component, use an anti-corruption layer, which translates the external language to the bounded context language

+* The input to a workflow is always the data associated with a command, and the output is always a set of events to communicate to other contexts

+* Instead of a layered architecture, use an onion architecture, where dependencies point inward (the domain is at the center and I/O is on the edges)